My wife has the words: 'Don't make me wrong' pinned onto a cupboard in the kitchen.

 Good advice for a spouse or a parent: essential for a trainer.

-If the trainer is hoping to create a safe supportive learning environment, having a hurt, resentful participant is not going to contribute to a successful outcome.
+If the trainer is hoping to create a safe supportive learning environment, having a hurt and resentful student is not going to contribute to a successful outcome.

 If a student is challenging your authority or your right to train, you may have to win a personal battle in order to get them to listen at all; but that does not take away from the basic principle that: